Professor Li He, B.Sc, M.Sc, Ph.D, FASME, FRAeS

 He is Fellow of American Society of Mechanical Engineers (ASME) and Fellow of Royal Aeronautical Society(RAeS).

-At Oxford, he currently lectures on Aircraft Flight and Propulsion.
+At Oxford, he currently lectures on Fluid Mechanics (Y2), Heat and Mass Transfer (Y2), Aircraft Flight and Propulsion (Y4) and teaches Computational Fluid Dynamics course module (Y2).
 He has taught several M.Eng courses in Durham University in the thermo-fluids areas, including Fluid Mechanics, Heat Transfer, Turbomachinery and Computational Fluid Dynamics.